melvinmt/sql-challenge/README.md

 Create a view `agenda(worker_phone, worker_name, owner_phone, owner_name, dog_name, dog_age, distance, service_type, service_start, service_duration)` that shows the latest service for dogs and workers.
 The service_duration should be formatted as HH:MM:SS.
 The distance between owner and worker should be in miles.
 Use the provided gps_distance() function, which returns the distance in kilometers.

 Put all of your code in `solution.sql`, run it, and check your work with `php test.php`.
 YOUR CODE MUST BE IDEMPOTENT.
-Create a pull request and send us the link to it.
+Send us an email with a link to the solution or a zip